cbcrg/pergola/examples.md

 1	1335959483	1335959577	food_sc	0.04	habituation
 {% endhighlight bash %}

-You also need and ontology file (*ontology.txt*) that sets the relationship between the fields in *input.int* and the grammar of the genomebrowser, like the following:
+You also need and ontology file (*ontology.txt*) that sets the relationship between the fields in *input.int* and the genome browser grammar, like the following:

 {% highlight bash %}
 !
 Mapping of behavioural fields into genome browser fields